ISBIG-UH/medicinal-plants-system/docs/en/developer-guide/frontend/testing.md

 Vitest is a testing framework with features similar to Jest, but it's more up-to-date and works well with modern tools like Vite.
 It's highly customizable and flexible, making it a popular option for testing JavaScript/TypeScript code.
 This tool can be configured in the `vite.config.ts` and the base environment to run the tests ins configured in `src/test/setup.ts`.

 Notice that in order to test visual components it is necessary to run the tests on a browser-like environment that can generate the DOM of the document.
-We selected [happy-dom](https://github.com/capricorn86/happy-dom) which is a headless browser implemented in JavaScript and that can be integrated with Vite very easily.

 ## ✅ Conventions